jamesapdx/complex_python_algorithms/README.md

 # fun_python
-Fun Python one-liners and other items
+Fun Python one-liners and other items that I created from scratch.

 # Screenshots